Scotland Road Trip Itinerary (10 Days)

 Lunch was at Porter & Rye– very tasty and a great environment!
 We then left Glasgow and drove for 1.5 hours back to Edinburgh, to check in to our new hotel.

-Once there, we explored parts of the city (on foot) we hadn’t seen thus far.
+Back in Edinburgh, we explored parts of the city (on foot) we hadn’t seen thus far.
 We started out in the Grassmarket Area for their weekend farmer’s market.

-Pro Tip: The unassuming shop across the street from here is actually massive and had a HUGE Harry Potter themed area!
+Pro Tip: The shop across the street from here is actually massive and had a HUGE Harry Potter themed area!

 As one does in Scotland, we finished off the day at Biddy Mulligan’s pub for unhealthy food and more drinks! 🍻